JakeSteam/blog-programming/_posts/2020-10-05-programmatically-creating-and-scheduling-animations-for-android-drawable-layers-with-objectanimator.md

 ## Preparing animations

 All of our animation is going to happen inside a `startAnimation(target: ImageView)` function, and use `ObjectAnimator`.
-Since we’re going to be animating both `ImageView`s and layer list layers, an important note is needed:
+Since we're going to be animating both `ImageView`s and layer list layers, an important note is needed:

 - If an `ImageView` is being used, a **float** value of the target will be used.
 For example, the alpha is between 1.0f (fully visible) and 0.0f (fully invisible).
 - If a `Drawable` is being used (e.g. `GradientDrawable` / `RotateDrawable`), an **int** value of the target will be used.
 For example, the alpha is instead between 255 (fully visible) and 0 (fully invisible).